 No campaign is perfect.

-And when a new Google Ads specialist takes over, it’s a red flag if you don’t see any noticeable changes in the campaign setup.
+And when a new Google Ads expert or specialist takes over, it’s a red flag if you don’t see any noticeable changes in the campaign setup.

 Even if your campaign setup is already ok, a true specialist would like to tweak things and make it their own.
 Further splitting out your ad groups, adding new keywords, changing the naming convention etc. can make a difference going forward.